TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/generalOptions.md

 	</t-grid>
 </pre>
 #####
-In Javascript in the angular controller you should have the variable with the name equals the **options** settings value.
+In JavaScript in the angular controller you should have the variable with the name equals the **options** settings value.
 You can change the grid options dynamically after grid loading.
 In an example below the grid setting **enableSorting** can be changed using the function 'enableSorting'.